frederickayala/mds2018/README.md

     - [1_sql](./1_sql): SQL and semi-structured data using *PostgreSQL 10* 09/02/2018.
     - [2_search](./2_search): Information retrieval and search with *ElasticSearch* 05/03/2018.
     - [3_bigdata](./3_bigdata): Big Data processing with *Apache Spark* 19/03/2018.
+- Dataset:
+    - For the tree tutorials and programming assignments we will be working with the [MovieLens 1M Dataset](http://grouplens.org/datasets/movielens/1m/) dataset provided by GroupLens Research.
+    - Check the [README](http://files.grouplens.org/datasets/movielens/ml-1m-README.txt) file of the dataset for additional information.
+    - A pre-processed version of the dataset is available in [data](./data) and that is the file that we will use.
+    - The pre-processed version includes a knowledge base of [DBpedia](https://dbpedia.org).
+The mapping between movies and DBpedia Resources was taken from [here](https://github.com/sisinflab/LODrecsys-datasets/tree/master/Movielens1M).

 #### Special instructions for **Windows 10** users
 In this course we provide a VM to the students.
 To access it follow the next steps:
 ##### 1) Install the Linux subsystem: